Words & Photos by Chris Jones & Diane Catanzaro

 Pop quiz: what is most widely consumed beer style on Planet Earth?
 Hints: It was originally brewed in what is now the Czech Republic, when that land was part of the German-speaking Austrian empire, however the first brewmaster was Bavarian.
 It is widely copied all over the world.
 If you get a Thai, Chinese, Tanzanian, Peruvian, or Mexican beer, it is probably this style.
 There are Czech (Bohemian), German, and American versions.
 Here is a hint….the original version was brewed in the city of Pilsen.
 By now, you have probably guessed that the beer style that took over the world in the 20th century and still reigns supreme in the 21st, is the pilsner lager, also known as pils.
 Budweiser, Miller High Life, Coors, Corona, Heineken, Pabst, Sapporo, Singha, and Red Stripe are just a few examples of beers derived from the pilsner lager style.
 Many of these use adjuncts such as flaked corn or rice, however the Czech and German versions are all barley malt with no adjuncts.
 The Czech pilsner is brewed with lager yeast and known for its light complex malt and spicy-floral noble Saaz hops balance.
 The most famous one is Pilsner Urquell, which is the original pilsner and still brewed in the city of Pilsen in the Czech Republic.

 We have become so smitten with pilsners that we took a trip to the Czech Republic.
 Should you wish to partake of pilsners in Prague, which incidentally is one of the most beautiful and culturally-rich cities in the world, we have some suggestions.
 We sought lots of guidance from friends, as well as Fred Waltman’s “Beer Guide Prague” (under a buck at the app store and a fantastic resource) and Evan Rail’s Beer Guide to Prague (which seems to be out of print but is downloadable from the Prague City Tourism website).
 We’ve distilled that and what we’ve learned into some handy guidance for the intrepid beer traveler.
+We also checked out https://stagmadness.com/blog/best-places-to-drink-in-prague to see where the best places to pub crawl were.
 Our suggestions here are far from definitive.
 There are many great places that we didn’t get to, as we only had four days in Prague, and one of those days we took a trip to Pilsen to tour the Pilsner Urquell brewery.
 (It’s less than two hours by train and an excellent tour).

 First, some there’s vocabulary to become familiar with.
 The Czech word for beer is pivo.
 A brewery is a pivovar.
 Pivovars typically don’t offer flights nor do most beer bars.
 While there are exceptions, most bars and restaurants have only one or two beers, a brewery-restaurant (brewpub) typically has between two and five different beers.
 The standard size glass for a beer in the Czech Republic is a half-liter, 500 cc, or around 16.9 ounces.